EugeneGohh/url-shortener/README.md

 Update number of clicks, originating geolocation, and timestamp of the visit in the database.
 Redirects the user to the Target URL.

-GET /api/share?shortUrl="SHORT_URL"
-Generates a social media post with the Target URL and short URL
 ```

 ## Repository Structure